Skip to the content

 What would we do without bees?
 Learn how bees pollinate plants and how, without bees, we would not have many of our favorite foods.
 High school students will focus on why biodiversity is important and what is causing declines in bee populations.

-Start at the “ground level” of life students get down and dirty collecting soil and insect samples.
-Using the scientific method and tools to identify decomposers and evaluate the soil quality as they gain an appreciation for the beauty of dirt.
-Junior high and high school students will focus on how dirt is created through weathering and erosion.
+Using the scientific method and tools to identify decomposers and evaluate the soil quality as they gain an appreciation for the beauty of Black Gold.
+Junior high and high school students will focus on how soil is created through weathering and erosion, as well as ways to improve soil quality.

 For all ages and ability levels.